AUSAXS/AUSAXS/README.md

 # Todo
+* 	[ ] Consider implementing a unit class to avoid unit conversion errors in functions
+* 	[ ] Consider implementing form factors for the most common atoms.
+This will also allow fitting the excluded volume to the MD simulations (probably), thus avoiding the background fitting parameter.
 *	[ ] Matrix: Change vector of vectors constructor to be row-majority, and use the variadic constructor for columns instead
-*	[ ] Testing: Redo all tests such that they are more structured, with a single executable for each category.
+*	[ ] Testing: Redo all tests such that they are more structured.
+Maybe have a separate file for each class.
 *	[ ] BSThreadPool: Streamline download and build process.
 Currently it is all manual.
 *	[ ] DebyeLookupTable: Non-default tables seems to be broken.
 Disable default tables to debug.
 *	[ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm